brimdata/zed/pkg/zson/docs/spec.md

 independent of the schema so it is easy and efficient to parse on the fly and mix and match streams from different sources with heterogeneous types.
 Like Avro,
-zson embeds schema information in the data stream but zson schema definitions are lighter-weight and specified with a simple integer encoding that accompanies each each data value.
+zson embeds schema information in the data stream but zson schema bindings are lighter-weight and specified with a simple integer encoding that accompanies each each data value.